surfer190/fixes/docs/ansible/ansible-playbooks-beyond-the-basics.md

 ### Variables

-variables same as `python` but better to use jsut smalls and avoid numbers.
+variables same as `python` but better to use just smalls and avoid numbers.

 ##### Assignments